 Prepare plans and specifications for grassed waterways that describe the requirements for applying the practice according to this standard.
-As a minimum include:
+Requirements for all drawings prepared by NRCS/SWCD as well as by others (Professional Engineer or Registered Architect) are contained in the National Engineering Manual (NEM) Part 541- Drafting and Drawings.
+As a minimum the plans and specifications shall include: